Particl-Community/academy/faq/faq_mp_general_overview.rst

         **How can I ask for a refund or return through the marketplace?**

     Due to the current stage of development of the Particl marketplace (Beta), this feature is currently not supported.
-If you want to ask a seller for a refund or return, please try to reach out to them by their provided contact information or through the :doc:`Questions and Answers` section of the listing you have an issue with.
+If you want to ask a seller for a refund or return, please try to reach out to them by their provided contact information or through the :ref:`Questions and Answers` section of the listing you have an issue with.

     Direct messaging and a resolution center will be added at a later time during the Beta phase of development.
 To know what next features are planned for the marketplace, refer to `Particl's development roadmap <https://particl.io/roadmap>`_.